rdhafidh/chromium_deps_fetcher/README.md

 this is very detrimental if you have fast bandwidth but limited internet quota volume.
 With using this tool you can just fetch from sysroot git local cloned repo of certain DEPS file.
 2. Supporting initial download all repository from certain DEPS file [TODO].
-3. Auto download fresh copy of repository from missing local sysroot of cloned git repository [TODO].
+3. Auto download fresh copy of repository from missing local sysroot of cloned git repository.

 ### Installation